 What Is a Slip and Fall Accident?

 Visitors or tenants on another party’s property can experience accidents through no fault of their own if the owner or manager fails to execute the “duty of care” that he or she owes to those visiting or residing there.
 Such accidents can occur when responsible parties do not provide adequate security or maintain the property in such a way that a slip and fall injury can occur through slips or falls, criminal activity, or other means.

 In order to prevail in a premises liability lawsuit in South Carolina, an injured person must prove that the property owner:

 - Owed a duty of care to the injured person;

 - The property owner was negligent or reckless by doing something, or failing to do something; (usually, this means that the property owner: (a) failed to maintain the property; or (b) created an unsafe condition on the property; or (c) knew about the hazard, but failed to alert the injured person; or (d) was careless about an unsafe condition which might attract young children; or (e) caused or allowed conditions to cause damage to a neighboring property);

-- The property owner’s action or inaction helped to cause the injury; and;
+- The property owner’s action or inaction helped to cause the slip and fall injury; and;

 - The guest or patron was hurt as a result.